MigoSwapDEX/MigoDoc/App InterfaceDOC.md

 **APR for Yield Farming Pools**

 400% PLUS - Liquidity Pool for MIGO Pair.

-300% PLUS - Liquidity Pool for other token pairs
+300% PLUS - Liquidity Pool for other token pairs.

 The APR decreases as the liquidity providers increase ( This values are subject to change when we go live)

 _*How To Use?*_